pingcap/docs-cn/system-variables.md

 - Default value: 0.8
 - TiDB triggers an alarm when the percentage of the memory it takes exceeds a certain threshold.
 For the detailed usage description of this feature, see [`memory-usage-alarm-ratio`](/tidb-configuration-file.md#memory-usage-alarm-ratio-new-in-v409).
 - You can set the initial value of this variable by configuring [`memory-usage-alarm-ratio`](/tidb-configuration-file.md#memory-usage-alarm-ratio-new-in-v409).

+### `tidb_track_aggregate_memory_usage` <span class="version-mark">New in v5.0.0-rc</span>

+> **Warning:**
+>
+> `tidb_track_aggregate_memory_usage` is currently an experimental feature.
+It is not recommended to use this feature in the production environment.

+- Scope: SESSION | GLOBAL
+- Default value: OFF
+- This variable controls whether to track the memory usage of the aggregate function.
+When you enable this feature, TiDB counts the memory usage of the aggregate function, which might cause the overall SQL memory statistics to exceed the threshold [`mem-quota-query`](/tidb-configuration-file.md#mem-quota-query), and then be affected by the behavior defined by [`oom-action`](/tidb-configuration-file.md#oom-action).